About the County Manager:

-As a County Director, Faella has remained involved at the community level.
-During the startup of the County’s Foreclosure Taskforce effort that he co-chairs, Faella himself went door-to-door in an effort to identify and assist troubled homeowners.
-He is also a regular at many County public events after work and on the weekends.
+As County Manager, Faella has remained involved at the community level, and is also a regular at many County public events after work and on the weekends.

 Faella has a Master’s Degree in Public Administration from Kean University, where he also received his undergraduate degree.

-Faella currently serves as the vice president for the National Community Development Association.
+Faella has served as the President for the National Community Development Association.
 His efforts earned the City of Elizabeth three consecutive “Best Practices” awards from the Department of Housing and Urban Development from 1997 – 1999, and the John A. Sasso Community Development Award, National Community Development Association, 1998 National award.